Last updated on March 17th, 2023 at 05:21 am

-If you’ve checked out my services page (which I hope you have), you’ll notice that I offer something called developmental editing.
+If you’ve been looking into editing, you might have heard about something called “developmental editing.”
 But what exactly is developmental editing?
 And how does it differ from copy editing or proofreading?

 Developmental editors point out things like when your middle section is too slow, when your character’s arc isn’t believable, or when your framing device doesn’t quite work.
 They make sure you don’t have any loose plot threads and that everything works with your novel’s themes.
 Editing can require big changes to plot and structure.
 It can involve moving around, or even cutting, large sections of your work.
 But most importantly, it can dramatically improve your story.